neuefische/wd-flipped-classroom-curriculum/sessions/css-flexbox/challenges-css-flexbox.md

 - Place multiple images next to each other
 - Display your tech-stack-list horizontally
 - Make content responsively wrap to the next line

+> 💡 You don't have to solve all challenges right away.
+Use the remaining challenges as practice for
+> your independent learning time after class.